 We provide a free service to candidates seeking jobs in private/independent schools.
 We’re the only agency dedicated to work in the South, and we’ve placed far more teachers in our region than any other service.
 Interested in joining our team?
 Visit our Careers page.

-Registration for Best of the South, our Atlanta Job Fair, will open November 1 for schools and candidates.
+Registration for Best of the South, our Atlanta Job Fair, is open!
 Our fair on February 3, Super Bowl Saturday, will be a terrific way to find a private school teaching job.
 This annual event typically draws 125-200 teacher candidates and 50-60 schools from DC to Florida to Texas.

 This teacher job fair is only open to active Southern Teachers candidates.
 Free admission.
 All majors and degrees sought.
 Apply today to become a Southern Teachers candidate!